IronJam11/Lixer/README.md

 ## Supported Protocols

-Lixer currently supports swap data from all major DEXs integrated with LiquidLabs, including:
+Lixer currently supports swap data from all major DEXs integrated with LiquidLabs, such as:
-- Uniswap V3 pools
+- Hyperswap V3 pools
-- SushiSwap
-- And 50+ other major DEX protocols

 ## Technical Specifications